Heavy Petting Zoo: Artwork

 and in their analysis of NOFX's attitude, the authors of Screaming for Change: Articulating a Unifying Philosophy of Punk Rock state: "..the fact that none of the songs on the record deal with animals, zoos, or even bestiality, supports the assertion that the artwork contains little, if any, significant meaning other than portraying images the band is confident will upset and shock the establishment."

 To promote the album's release, record label Epitaph sent out inflatable sheep with the message "Fuck ewe" attached.

-The LP version was banned in Germany, due to its Zoophilia content.
+The LP version was banned in Germany, due to its zoophilic content.
 A court order in October 1996 prohibited distribution of the record in Germany, and confiscated copies with the offending artwork that were already on public display.

 Track listing

 All tracks written by Fat Mike.